Culture & Diversity

 LGBTQ+

 The Wisconsin School of Business continually strives to offer a safe and inclusive environment where all voices are valued and all individuals are respected.
-Through a culture of inclusion, we offer students a welcoming and inspiring environment, in and beyond the classroom, to develop inclusive leadership skills to drive career success.
+Through a culture of inclusion, we offer students a welcoming and inspiring environment—in and beyond the classroom—to develop inclusive leadership skills to drive career success.

 Out for Business

-Hosts social events, recruits prospective LGBT students, establishes ties with corporate LGBT employee groups, and participates in national conferences.
+The Out for Business student organization hosts social events, recruits prospective LGBT students, establishes ties with corporate LGBT employee groups, and participates in national conferences.

 The Gender and Sexuality Campus Center

-The OutReach LGBT Community Center
+The OutReach LGBTQ+ Community Center

-A Reaching Out MBA (ROMBA) Partner
+A Reaching Out MBA (ROMBA) partner

-ROMBA Conference
+ROMBA conference

 International Students